open-socialism/open-socialism-site/open-socialism/criticisms/there-are-great-dc-countries.md

 ### Conclusion of Norway

 Norway is a great example of DC.
-However, it's strengths come from it's more socialistic tendencies, a large government, lot's of benefits for citizens and a strong regulation of industry.
+However, it's strengths come from it's more socialistic tendencies, a large government, lots of benefits for citizens and a strong regulation of industry.

 Norway shows other DC countries that emancipating the government and moving towards socialism results in greater benefit for more of its citizens than minimal government, reduced welfare and deregulation.